 As far as benchmarks go, the Redmi Note 10 Pro blocked us from using standard, Play Store-available benchmark apps such as Geekbench and 3DMark.
 We ran our custom Speed Test G benchmark, which runs a timed series of 11 tests to gauge CPU and GPU performance, and the phone came away with a middling score of two minutes 35 seconds.
 To put that in perspective though, the OnePlus Nord with its superior Snapdragon 765G SoC ran the test in about two minutes 26 seconds, while the Snapdragon 730-toting Google Pixel 4a ran it in two minutes 38 seconds.

 In other words, the phone provides more than enough power for normal use, but it isn’t the very best choice for gamers.
+Nor would we necessarily expect a phone in this price range to be.

 Battery: Plenty of reserves